manuelfs12/temperature-go/README.md

 # Temperature GO
 ### Video Demo:  <URL HERE>
 ### Description:
-This is a temperature conversion CLI tool written in Go
+This is a temperature conversion CLI tool written in Go.

 ### What is the project?
 This is a temperature conversion tool written in Go for the final project of CS50x.